-Millbank has a dedicated width of 35 feet along the subject property and is part of the seawall along pedestrian access only.
+Millbank has a dedicated width of 45 feet along the subject property and is part of the seawall along

 False Creek South.
-Market Hill has a dedicated width of 35 feet, is asphalt paved and allows for
+Millyard and Ferry Row have dedicated widths of 35 feet and are asphalt paved.

 Moberly Road is asphalt paved curb to curb, two lanes in width with concrete sidewalks and ornamental street lighting.
-Visitor Parking is accessed via Moberly Road and is southeast of the subject.
+Visitor Parking is accessed via Moberly Road and is south of the subject.
 Traffic signals control the intersection of Moberly Road and Sixth Avenue.